 • Large filter bag capacity

-Many people consider robotic cleaners the best option available.
+Many people consider robotic pool cleaners the best option available.
 Robotic cleaners have the advantage of being self-contained units, meaning that they do not require the use of your pool’s pump or filter.
 Robotic cleaners provide their own suction and movement, and they filter the water as they clean.
 They clean up large and small debris easily.
 All you have to do is plug them into a low voltage transformer and off they go.
 Debris is collected in an internal trap you clean upon removal.
 These cleaners use software to determine the best route for cleaning your pool in an efficient manner.
-Certain high-end models can also be remotely controlled or put on programmable cycles.
+Certain high-end models can also be remotely controlled by phone or put on programmable cycles.
 They do well at cleaning walls and tile lines.
 These units are the most expensive to buy, but they prolong the life of your pool’s filter and are cheaper to operate than the other types of pool cleaners.

 Maytronics Active 20